UK spy chiefs emerge from shadows to blast Edward Snowden

 The robust nature of his comments underlined how angry intelligence chiefs are about Snowden and what they believe is the irresponsible way some newspapers published his information despite warnings not to do so.

-Iain Lobban, the director of GCHQ, Britain's electronic eavesdropping agency, told policymakers that intelligence chiefs were "actively considering" whether more information should now be shared with the public.
+Iain Lobban, the director of GCHQ, Britain's electronic eavesdropping agency, told lawmakers that intelligence chiefs were "actively considering" whether more information should now be shared with the public.

 But he argued that certain methods should remain secret, citing what he said were specific examples where the Snowden data leaks had harmed national security.